The term ‘complex recruitment’ is commonly used in reference to the way recruitment marketing is carried out in the following sectors:

 Without automated help, the prospect of designing and compiling your own reports can be bleak.

 Not so with the Vacancy Filler Applicant Tracking System, which includes a suite of 35 different report templates.
 The suite includes key reports you’d expect to see, such as:

 - Diversity and inclusion.

 - Job source data.

-At Vacancy Filler, it’s out vision to digitalise recruitment to empower businesses to locate and convert talent more efficiently.
+At Vacancy Filler, it’s our vision to digitaliserecruitment marketing to empower businesses to locate and convert talent more efficiently.
 It’s critical to all businesses.
-But it’s game changing to organisations with complex recruitment processes.
-Take a look at some of our amazing ATS features here
+But it’s game-changing to organisations with complex recruitment processes.
+Take a look at some of our amazing ATS features.